kwxyn/Snap-Sell/README.md

 A online marketplace for selling and buying camera related products such as DSLR, tripod, lens and many more.
 This E-commerce website provides a online marketplace to sell your camera for cash or buy a camera that you are searching based on their specification, price.
 This project is built with Django framework in back end and HTML, CSS and Javascript framework for the front end.

 Key features:
-Create, edit and delete post
+1. CRUD model
-Query posts
+2. Query posts
-Pie chart post statistics
+3. Pie chart post statistics
-Django admin control
+4. Django admin control

 ## Getting Started
 1. clone the repository from Github